criss201x/TSDIT_CHATBOT/README.md

 • Additional resources:

-o Response templates to emails about procedures will be shared.
-Knowledge base of administrative procedures.

 7.1.
 TECHNOLOGIES FOR PROJECT DEVELOPMENT

 The technologies used in the development of the project are listed below: